 I want to discuss something I read/heard/saw through one of Clemson's Student Media outlets.
 How should I do that?
 The easiest path would be to contact the medium's editor/general manager through the e-mail addresses provided on our "Contact Us" page.
 If you have a complaint with a story or feature you saw, you should first contact the editor/general manager of the group in question directly.
 In cases where such complaints cannot be resolved at the organizational level, you should then contact Jackie Alexander, Associate Director for Student Media, at firstname.lastname@example.org.

 How are Clemson's Student Media groups funded?
-Four of Clemson's Student Media groups - Taps, WSBF, CTV and Semantics - are funded either in whole or in part through Student Activity Fees allotted to the Media Advisory Board each year through Clemson Undergraduate Student Government's Funding Board.
-Both The Tiger and The Tiger Town Observer are funded through either advertising revenues or support from outside organizations; neither newspaper receives student funds.
+Five of Clemson's Student Media groups - Taps, WSBF, Tigervision, The Tiger Town Observer and The Chronicle - are funded either in whole or in part through Student Activity Fees allotted to the Media Advisory Board each year through Clemson Undergraduate Student Government's Funding Board.
+The Tiger is funded through either advertising revenues or support from outside organizations.

 What degree of control does Clemson University exercise over Clemson Student Media content?
 Virtually none.
 According to the bylaws of the Media Advisory Board: "Members of Student Media shall the right to determine the content of official student media.
 The University administration does not censor contents of Semantics, Taps, The Tiger or The Tiger Town Observer, or the broadcasts of WSBF and CTV.
 Students who work with student media determine the content of these media and are wholly responsible for that content.
 Students are encouraged to follow professional standards of journalism and broadcasting."
 Though the University does not exercise control over Student Media's content, WSBF is licensed by the Federal Communications Commission, and complies with all FCC rules regarding both content and technical specifications.